pipelinelabo/datalaiq-wiki/quickstart/quickstart.md

 On Redhat and Debian systems, uninstalling the package should disable the services and remove the DatalaiQ binaries.
 It is then your choice to remove the rest of `/opt/gravwell`; note that if you delete the storage directories, any data that was ingested into your DatalaiQ system will be lost!

-* Debian: `apt-get remove gravwell gravwell-crash-reporter`
+* Debian: `apt-get remove gravwell datalaiq-crash-reporter`
-* Redhat: `yum remove gravwell gravwell-crash-reporter`
+* Redhat: `yum remove gravwell datalaiq-crash-reporter`

 On Docker systems, use `docker kill` and `docker rm` to remove your DatalaiQ container.
 You may need to delete any persistent volumes you created.